BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 - Make variable names intuitive so that they clearly describe the data they contain.
 Don't just use single letters/numbers, or big long phrases.
 - They are case sensitive therefore `myage` is different from `myAge`.
 - Avoid using Javascript reserved words as variable names e.g `var`, `function`, `let`, `for`.

+### Maths in Javascript - Numbers and Operators

+We'll cover how we can use operators and other features to successfully manipulate numbers to do our bidding.

+We have different types of numbers:
+  - Integers: positive or negative numbers e.g 20, 30, -5
+  - Decimals(Floating point): have decimal points and decimal places e.g 4.5, 9.7

+Different number Systems:
+    - Binary: lowest level computer numbering system e.g 0s and 1s
+    - Octal: Base 8 numbers use 0-7 in each digit.
+    - Hexadecimal: Base 16, use 0-9 and a-f in each digit e.g #c55da1

 ### Javascript commands